Grief Turned into Joy

 The two agricultural proverbs at the end of this psalm contain timeless truths that apply to all stages of our lives (vss.
 5 & 6).
 They portray a farmer at two points of the growing season.
 The first lines of both verses picture him in the early spring, sowing his seed in times of struggle, hardship, and, possible famine with no immediate prospect of return.
 In the second lines of each verse, we find him several months later reaping a bountiful harvest and rejoicing over its abundance.

 In the case of Israel, the psalmist uses these proverbs to encourage the nation not to despair in times of national calamity such as deportation and exile.
-Rather they are to view such tragedies as seed-sowing times, trusting that Yahweh will eventually produce a great harvest of blessing through adversity.
+Rather God’s people are to view such tragedies as seed-sowing times, trusting that Yahweh will eventually produce a great harvest of blessing through adversity.
 As an example, we know of at least one great benefit that emerged from the tragic seventy year Babylonian exile.
 When Israel returned to her homeland, she never again engaged in the worship of idols.
 She had finally been cured of her former lusting after the degrading practices of her pagan neighbors.

 In the present day believers often apply the promises of these two verses to the specific areas of evangelism and world outreach.
 In other words, those who obey the Great Commission to go into all the world with the Gospel message may leave home with tears because of the difficulty of abandoning family, friends, and familiar settings to relocate in the far off places of the world.
 However, one day they will reap an abundant harvest with great rejoicing over many won to Christ, churches planted, and entire cultures impacted for the Gospel.